karrirasinmaki/blackpepperswing-www/_posts/2022-12-05-indoor-places-to-practice-swing-dancing-in-helsinki.md

 ---
 layout: post
-subtitle: From 1900s to today
+subtitle: With pros, cons, prices and addresses
 title: Indoor Places to Practice Swing Dancing in Helsinki
-teaser: 'Indoor Places to Practice Swing Dancing in Helsinki: Tested by BPS Community'
+teaser: 'List of Indoor Places to Practice Swing Dancing in Helsinki: Tested by BPS Community'
 categories:
 - articles
 tags: